KK Split in international competitions: 2003–04 ULEB Cup, 2nd–tier

 The 2003–04 ULEB Cup was the 2nd installment of ULEB's 2nd-tier level European-wide professional club basketball competition ULEB Cup (lately called EuroCup Basketball), running from November 11, 2003, to April 13, 2004.
 The trophy was won by Hapoel Migdal Jerusalem, who defeated Real Madrid by a result of 83–72 at Spiroudome in Charleroi, Belgium.
-Overall, Split CO achieved in the present competition a record of 4 wins against 6 defeats, in only ony round.
+Overall, Split CO achieved in the present competition a record of 4 wins against 6 defeats, in only one round.
 More detailed: